jonnor/machinehearing/geekleml2021/notes.md

 Data augmentation

-# Other
+# Misc

-## Error analysis
+### Error analysis

 False Negatives / False Positives.
+Rank by probability.
+Inspect

-Rank by probability Can be generalized to multi-class.
+Can be generalized to multi-class.
 For example using pairwise-confusions.
 Expected-Actual

 ### Bias/variance diagnostics